erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ## Often Used Together With

-Dfs is commonly used in combination with:
+Dfs is used in combination with:

 - **Bfs**: Often combined for comprehensive solutions
-- **Dijkstra**: Often combined for comprehensive solutions
-- **Bellman Ford**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

 - **BFS**: DFS explores deep first (stack-based), BFS explores level by level (queue-based)
-- **Backtracking**: DFS is traversal algorithm, backtracking is problem-solving technique using DFS
+- **Backtracking**: DFS is traversal atechnique backtracking is problem-solving technique using DFS
 - **Topological Sort**: Topological sort uses DFS but is a specific application, not the same as DFS

 ## Self-Assessment Questions